 You’ve worked long and hard to create your company from the ground up.
 Are you doing everything in your power to protect it?

 If you are like most business owners, then you might think you are okay with a decent security system and a few cameras.
 However, as technology evolves, so do the tactics used by criminals to cause your company harm.
 These days, you must be equally vigilant with cybersecurity, which is especially important as more businesses migrate to the online space.
+A digital signature has become a necessity.

 So, what type of threats are out there, and how can you keep your business from becoming a victim?
 Let’s look at some basics.